The Good Research Code Handbook¶

 Patrick J Mineault & The Good Research Code Handbook Community (2021).
 The Good Research Code Handbook.
 Zenodo. doi:10.5281/zenodo.5796873

 You can download a PDF version of this book here.
 You can also take a look at a presentation I gave covering the same materials here.
+I discuss some of the practices in this book with Brian Okken on the Test & Code podcast.
 Please contact me if you’d like to see a print edition of this book.